-Putting these mantras to use for your future
+Putting these mantras to work

-Even if you watch the owner instead of the dog and discipline yourself to follow these three money mantras year over year, there’s still a deep part of many of us that gets a little bit anxious when our investments go down in value.
+Even if you watch the owner instead of the dog and discipline yourself to follow these three money mantras year over year, there’s still a deep part of many of us that get a little bit anxious when our investments go down in value.
 This is perfectly normal, and truthfully it’s expected.
 By following these three money mantras, you’ll start to discipline yourself when it comes to your finances and build better behaviors so that you can reach your retirement goals on-time and with confidence.